Frequently Asked Questions for RREM

 You must submit your appeal in writing to: reNew Jersey Stronger – Appeals Department, PO Box 32117, Newark NJ 07102.

-Pre-closing – You may appeal within 30 days after the initial letter.
+You may appeal within 30 days of receipt of a program decision.

 Appeals will be reviewed against Program policies and requirements and applicable local, state and federal law.